evelyn-mendes/Projects-java/Projetos-Pequenos/bin/com/evelyn/projects/celsiusparafahrenheit/README.md

     </summary>

 ## 📖 About
-This application stores temperature in celsius and converts it to fahrenheit.
-It was made using the `language java` and the `vscode` IDE.
+This application stores temperature in Celsius and converts it to Fahrenheit.
+It was made using the language `Java` and the `VSCODE` IDE.

 <br>

 ## 📚 Installation Instruction

-## 📋 Prerequisites
+### 📋 Prerequisites

 - [JDK 21.0.2](https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html).